 SUMMIT FOR NORTHWEST AMERICAN INDIAN LAW (SNAIL)

-Oregon Law's Native American Law Students Association (NALSA)—in partnership with the Environmental and Natural Resources Law Center and Shute, Mihaly & Weinberger LLP—has announced the inaugural Summit for Northwest American Indian Law (SNAIL), a new public conference focused on legal issues facing Indian Country.
+Oregon Law's Native American Law Students Association (NALSA)—in partnership with the Environmental and Natural Resources Law Center and Shute, Mihaly & Weinberger LLP—successfully launched the inaugural Summit for Northwest American Indian Law (SNAIL), a new public conference focused on legal issues facing Indian Country.
+The first ever SNAIL took place at the William W. Knight Law Center on Saturday, February 7, 2026.
+Selected by the students of NALSA, the theme for this year's conference was Moving Beyond Acknowledgment.

 Agenda